digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 This includes instructions on how to set AWS Cloud Trail or Cloud Watch Alarms to keep track of usage of KMS keys or of performed crypto operations.
 For GCP you can refer to the `GCP official documentation
-<https://cloud.google.com/kms/docs/audit-logging>`_ for information on how logging is done.
+<https://cloud.google.com/kms/docs/audit-logging>`_ for information on logging.
 Errors resulting from the use of KMS keys are logged in Canton.

 Logging